liangguangyii/liangguangyii.github.io/_posts/2024-2-13-notes-for-gimic.md

 ### Gaussian output file

 There are two cases: closed shell and open shell.
-Both of them should add the keyword `Int=NoBasisTransform IOp(10/33=2)` in NMR(GIAO) calculation, for the information transformation from different software (IOp(10/33=2)  to print the perturbed density matrices in the output file).
+Both of them should add the keyword `pop=full Int=NoBasisTransform IOp(10/33=2)` in NMR(GIAO) calculation, for the information transformation from different software (IOp(10/33=2)  to print the perturbed density matrices in the output file).

 And two files named `Gaussian2gimic.py` and `BasisSet.py` in `gimic/tools/g092gimic` should be used to generated `XDENS` and `MOL`.